Exemptions

 2. CCA programme students must inform the Institute immediately of any changes of their study mode and/or change of their CCA programme.

-3. CCA programme graduates whose study period is shorter than the normal programme duration and/or who have not yet fulfilled the 1.5 years studentship requirement for full exemption application should apply for exemption within six months after fulfilling the requirements.
+3. CCA programme graduates who have not yet fulfilled the studentship maintenance requirement for full exemption application should apply for exemption within six months after fulfilling the requirements.

 5. HKCGI reserves the right to decline full exemption application if the students fail to meet the studentship maintenance requirement and relevant policies.